 RiverWalk and A&E districts along Downtown Elkhart’s Gateway Mile.

 What could be more romantic than a tour of an opulent historic mansion?
 Check-out Ruthmere Mansion (302 E Beardsley) and the Havilah Beardsley House (102 W. Beardsley).
 Just a short drive south on Main Street is the serene setting (perfect for a romantic stroll) of the Wellfield Botanic Gardens (1011 S Main) popular for its whimsical sculptures and water-themes.
 Wellfield marks the north entrance to Elkhart’s Gateway Mile.

 Continue south on Main Street to the Midwest Museum of American Art (429 S. Main St.) to view the largest Norman Rockwell lithograph collection along with the largest Overbeck Art Pottery collection in the state.
 Enjoy a short walk to Elkhart’s Central Park (Waterfall Drive and High Street).
-Here you’ll discover a beautiful super-sized Quilt Garden along with great places for a picnic if you desire.
+May 30 - September 15, you’ll discover a beautiful super-sized Quilt Garden along with great places for a picnic if you desire.